CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     ![](../media/Lab_4.1_4.png)

-## Task 2: Create connection to Snowflake
+## Task 2: Create a connection to Snowflake

 Notice the five queries are pasted and now you have the Queries panel on the left.
 Since we do not have a connection created for Snowflake, you will see a warning message requesting you to configure the connection.